 - No sprayer, self application is tough

-Neutrogena Ultra Sheer Dry-Touch Sunscreen SPF 100
+Neutrogena Ultra Sheer Dry-Touch SPF 100

 - Non-comedogenic (it won’t clog your pores)

 - Helioplex technology, performs well in the water

 - Hypoallergenic, goes easy on the skin

 - No use of harsh chemicals

 - Innovative application design